An overview of the RDKit¶

 - Information theory (Shannon entropy, information gain, etc.)

-- Tight integration with the IPython notebook and Pandas.
+- Tight integration with the Jupyter notebook (formerly the IPython notebook) and Pandas.

 - 2D->3D conversion/conformational analysis via distance geometry, including optional use of experimental torsion angle potentials.